Samehadel/Breast-Cancer-Detection/README.md

 4. Matplotlib
 5. Sklearn

-Also, 'functions' file contains pre-built functions that used in the project for the sake of simplicity and clean code.
+Also, `functions` file contains pre-built functions that used in the project for the sake of simplicity and clean code.

-To better understand what this project about and go in depth in its details please refere to proposal and report files.
+To better understand what this project about and go in depth in its details please refere to `proposal` and `report` files.